-The following is a graphic of the normal progression of training we typically see here at the Ranch.
+The following is a graphic of the normal progression of training we typically see here at the ARMory.
 The first two stages take time and a fair amount of deliberate practice.
 When an athlete gets to the motor control phase, improved performance can happen rapidly.

 It Starts With Mobility

 The joints must allow the athlete to get into positions that optimize the mechanical advantages of his muscles.
 We don’t need the athlete to be gymnast.
 He merely needs enough mobility to get into these positions.
 Enough will be different for every guy.
 Skipping this step and jumping to a motor control solution can be a recipe for disaster.
 We see this frequently in unguided, “intent-based” training.
 When you ask an athlete with severe mobility constraints to throw hard, his body will find a way.
 Unfortunately, it won’t always find the most efficient way, or even the safest way.